der-nico/elevator-problem/README.md

 - Queue: The queue of the elevator containing all Commands currently not finsihed
 - Commands: A command containing the information: id of the person, when it was requested, from where it was requested and where it should go

-The input and output of the application is handeled by the ElevatorInputs and the ElevatorOutput classes each using the CSVInput and the CSVOutput classes to read and store data.
+The input and output of the application is handeled by the ElevatorInputs and the ElevatorOutput classes each using the CSVInput and the CSVOutput classes as instances of the data.
-The required input is a .csv file where its path is conifgured in the App.config configuration.
+The required input is a .csv file where its path is conifgured in the App.config configuration with the ID of the person, the time of the initial button press, the floor from where it is requeste and where it should go to.
 After running the application the output is stored in a .csv defined in the configuration file.
 This output contains 4 comma separated columns: the time, a semicolonseparated list of people in the elevator, the current floor the elevator is at and a semicolon separted list of floors that are still requested (in the order they will be targeted).
+Currently the absolut path is set to "/Users/nicolasscharmberg/Projects/AVAMAE_elevator/AVAMAE_elevator" and the input file is called "data.csv" and the output file: "dataOut.csv".

 The main application starts a timer in seconds that runs up and whenever either a new task is requested (from the csv input) or a task is finished (either picking someone up or dropping someone off) the state of the elvator is changed.